In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 The end has some family history of Abraham's clan back in the land of Ur.

 Chapter 23 describes the death of Sarah at the age of 127 which means that Isaac was 37 when she died and Abraham 137.
 There is also a description of Abraham buying the land where she would be buried (God promised the land would be his but as of yet he did not legally own any of it).
 Abraham took another wife, Keturah, and had six more sons in his remaining 38 years of life.

 If you enter a faith relationship with God:

 1. Expect testing

 Abraham entered a faith relationship with God and was immediately considered righteous and thus saved.
 His faith, however, was continually tested.
 It was tested because it is through testing that faith grows, it is through maturing faith that we see God more clearly, it is through a clear vision of God that we can experience hope, joy and peace.

-God tests our faith not to destroy it or us; not to prove us hypocrites or unworthy.
-(By testing I mean allowing us to experience trials, suffering, even doubt.)
+God tests our faith not to destroy it or us; not to prove us hypocrites or unworthy (by testing I mean allowing us to experience trials, suffering, and even doubt).

-He tests faith in order to make it grow and through growing faith enable us to arrive at peace and joy.
+He tests faith in order to make it grow and through growing faith He enables us to arrive at peace and joy.
 If you enter a faith relationship, expect testing.
-Do not be angry, afraid, discouraged.
+Do not be angry, afraid, or discouraged.
 Realize God is working with you.